Music and the Expressive Arts

-We work closely with the Merton Music Foundation to develop arts opportunities within our school and are very excited to be embarking upon the Arts Mark journey at The Sherwood.
+We work closely with the Merton Music Foundation to develop arts opportunities within our school and are very excited to have achieved the Gold Arts Mark in September 2022.

 Please click on the links below to find out more about our work with Merton Music Foundation and to view our progression of skills maps for music.